 EWURA has the mandate of issuing Construction Approval for any installation related to Mid and Downstream Petroleum sub-sector.
 Any person intending to construct a petroleum installation or petroleum carriage facility should apply to EWURA in writing, for an approval.
 On issuing a Construction Approval, EWURA considers the technical, environmental, health and safety related matters as well as compliance with any other applicable laws.

-The application for Construction Approval is done online through License and Order Information System (LOIS).
-Apart from applicants’ details registered online, the application for Construction Approval requires one to upload into the system other relevant documentation as described in the guidance to the applicants for petroleum licences and construction approval.
+The application for Construction Approval is online through License and Order Information System (LOIS).
+Apart from applicants’ details registered online, the application for Construction Approval requires one to upload into the system other relevant documentation as described in the requirements for construction approvals.

 However, it should be noted that a Construction Approval is not a Licence.
 Therefore, after completion of construction of a petroleum facility, one should apply for Operation Licence in LOIS.